Long Beach, California: Incorporation

 The City of Long Beach was officially incorporated in 1897.
 The town grew as a seaside resort with light agricultural uses.
 The Pike was the most famous beachside amusement zone on the West Coast from 1902 until 1969; it offered bathers food, games and rides, such at the Sky Wheel dual Ferris wheel and Cyclone Racer roller coaster.
 Gradually the oil industry, Navy shipyard and facilities and port became the mainstays of the city.
-In the 1950s it was referred to as "Iowa by the sea", due to a large influx of people from that and other Midwestern states.
-Huge picnics for migrants from each state were a popular annual event in Long Beach until the 1960s.

 Another Bixby cousin, John W. Bixby, was influential in the city.
 After first working for his cousins at Los Cerritos, J.W.
 Bixby leased land at Rancho Los Alamitos.
 He put together a group: banker I.W.
-Hellman, Lewellyn and Jotham Bixby, and him, to purchase the rancho.
+Hellman, Llewellyn and Jotham Bixby, and him, to purchase the rancho.
 In addition to bringing innovative farming methods to the Alamitos (which under Abel Stearns in the late 1850s and early 1860s was once the largest cattle ranch in the US), J.W.
 Bixby began the development of the oceanfront property near the city's picturesque bluffs.
 Under the name Alamitos Land Company, J.W.
 Bixby named the streets and laid out the parks of his new city.
 This area would include Belmont Heights, Belmont Shore and Naples; it soon became a thriving community of its own.
 J.W.
 Bixby died in 1888 of apparent appendicitis.
-The Rancho Los Alamitos property was split up, with Hellman getting the southern third, Jotham and Lewellyn, the northern third, and J.W.
+The Rancho Los Alamitos property was split up, with Hellman getting the southern third, Jotham and Llewellyn, the northern third, and J.W.
 Bixby's widow and heirs keeping the central third.
-The Alamitos townsite was kept as a separate entity, but at first, it was primarily run by Lewellyn and Jotham Bixby, although I.W, Hellman (who had the largest single share) had a significant veto power, an influence made even stronger as the J.W.
+The Alamitos townsite was kept as a separate entity, but at first, it was primarily run by Llewellyn and Jotham Bixby, although I.W, Hellman (who had the largest single share) had a significant veto power, an influence made even stronger as the J.W.
 Bixby heirs began to side with Hellman more and more.

 When Jotham Bixby died in 1916, the remaining 3,500 acre of Rancho Los Cerritos was subdivided into the neighborhoods of Bixby Knolls, California Heights, Los Cerritos, North Long Beach and part of the city of Signal Hill.